tonethar/IGM-330-Fall-2018/syllabus.md

 ## III.
 Course Materials and Communication

 - much of the course content will be located on this GitHub site
-- mycourses.rit.edu will contain additional materials, and will also be used for announcements, assignment submissions, and grading
+- https://mycourses.rit.edu will contain additional materials, and will also be used for announcements, assignment submissions, and grading
-- keep an eye on the dropboxes in mycourses
+- keep an eye on the dropboxes in mycourses for assignment due dates

 ### Course Textbook
 **Title:** *Safari HTML5 Canvas Guide*